wcarc-on/wcarc-site/minutes/minutes201701.md

 Next month will be project night.
 We have speakers all set up to the end of the year.
 The speaker in March will be Jeremy Jones (VA3ZTF).
-He will speak about his 2.4 and 5 Ghz Wi-Fi network experience in Iraq.
+He will speak about his 2.4 and 5 GHz Wi-Fi network experience in Iraq.

 ### Director's Report